 Unlike other writers, I'm not trying to convince you to work remotely.

 I started writing about remote work several years ago.
 This has been a topic of interest of mine for many years.

 - Thoughts on Remote Work (I wrote this when I was 23)

 - Working remotely (track my progress)

 - Making remote work more common

 - What is asynchronous communication?

-While some of the examples above are old and outdated, I've been writing and thinking about this for over five years and I want to share everything I know.
+While some of the examples above are old and outdated, I've been writing and thinking about this for a long time and I want to share everything I know.